lewisjackson398/teamproject/README.md

 3. SYSTEM DETAILS

     3a.
 To login as a customer the username is: 'lewis398' - password is: '1234567' 3b.
-To login as an admin the username is: 'qqqqqqqqqq' - password is: 'qqqqqqqqqqqqqqqq'
+To login as an admin the username is: 'Marker' - password is: '123456'

     3c.
 To view the database online please visit - https://remotemysql.com/phpmyadmin/ 3d.
 The username is: VjP6aCbRgh - the password is: kL9UBjIFSu